• Skip to primary navigation

 Crochet Sweater and Cardigan Patterns

-Many of the free patterns below require minimal shaping and include video tutorials, making them perfect beginner projects to learn how to crochet a sweater.
-If you already know the style of free sweater pattern you're looking for, click the link below to jump to that section.
+If you already know the style of sweater you’re looking for, click the link below to jump to that section.

 • Easy Sweater Patterns for Beginners